-.1 "Plastic(s)" means both thermoplastic and thermosetting plastic materials with or without reinforcement, such as PVC and fibre reinforced plastics - FRP.
-Plastic includes synthetic rubber and materials of similar thermo/mechanical properties.

-.2 "Pipes/piping systems" means those made of plastic(s) and include the pipes, fittings, system joints, method of joining and any internal or external liners, coverings and coatings required to comply with the performance criteria.

-.3 "Joint" means the location at which two pieces of pipe or a pipe and a fitting are connected together.
-The joint may be made by adhesive bonding, laminating, welding, flanges etc.

-.4 "Fittings" means bends, elbows, fabricated branch pieces etc. of plastic materials.

-.5 "Nominal pressure" means the maximum permissible working pressure which should be determined in accordance with the requirements in P 4.3.1.

-.6 "Design pressure" means the maximum working pressure which is expected under operation conditions or the highest set pressure of any safety valve or pressure relief device on the system, if fitted.

-.7 "Fire endurance" means the capability of piping to maintain its strength and integrity (i.e. capable of performing its intended function) for some predetermined period of time while exposed to fire.
+- .1 "Plastic(s)" means both thermoplastic and thermosetting plastic materials with or without reinforcement, such as PVC and fibre reinforced plastics FRP.
+Plastic includes synthetic rubber and materials of similar thermo/mechanical properties. - .2 "Pipes/piping systems" means those made of plastic(s) and include the pipes, fittings, system joints, method of joining and any internal or external liners, coverings and coatings required to comply with the performance criteria. - .3 "Joint" means the location at which two pieces of pipe or a pipe and a fitting are connected together.
+The joint may be made by adhesive bonding, laminating, welding, flanges and mechanical joints according to Table 6 in TL-R P2.7.4. - .4 "Fittings" means bends, elbows, fabricated branch pieces etc. of plastic materials. - .5 "Nominal pressure" means the maximum permissible working pressure which should be determined in accordance with the requirements in P 4.3.1. - .6 "Design pressure" means the maximum working pressure which is expected under operation conditions or the highest set pressure of any safety valve or pressure relief device on the system, if fitted. - .7 "Fire endurance" means the capability of piping to maintain its strength and integrity (i.e. capable of performing its intended function) for some predetermined period of time while exposed to fire. - .8 "Essential to the safety of ship" means all piping systems that in event of failure will pose a threat to personnel and the ship1. - .9 "Essential services" are those services essential for propulsion and steering and safety of the ship as specified in TL-I SC134.

+Footnote:

+1 Examples for piping systems essential to the safety are provided by Table 1